OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    RAMDISK and RAMDISKNAME keys will affect only if NO ramdisk present (i.e. no RAMDISK command was used in qssetup.cmd).

-   DBCARD or DBPORT options will be used if no debug COM port in use (i.e.
+   DBCARD or DB(G)PORT options will be used if no debug COM port in use (i.e.
 OS2LDR.INI does not define it).

    To remove OS2DLR.CFG processing - just delete file AOSCFG.EXE from the